isokolovskii/tvapi/resources/README.md

 Module contents resources for all models from
 ***models module*** to respond to *GET*, *POST* and other requests.
-GET requests returns data in pagination format.
+GET requests returns data in paginated format.

 ### Contents: ###
 #### categoriesResources.py ####